 Most meteoroids usually burn up into nothing when they get into the Earth’s atmosphere, but some large rocks manage to hit the Earth’s surface from time to time.
 These are called meteorites.

 Around once every 1,200 years, an asteroid on its journey through the Solar System could crash into our planet.
-It nearly happened in 2013, when a asteroid measuring 45 metres wide, narrowly missed Earth.
-If it had of hit, it would have exploded with the force of hundreds of atomic bombs.
+It nearly happened in 2013, when a asteroid measuring 45 meters wide, narrowly missed Earth.
+If it hit, it would have exploded with the force of hundreds of atomic bombs.

 Many astronomers believe that the death of the dinosaurs was caused by a enormous asteroid that crashed into Central America 65 million years ago.

 Though asteroids cannot be seen by the naked eye, they are visible with telescopes.

 The Asteroid Belt ranges in distance between 2.2 and 3.2 astronomical units (AU) from the Sun.

 One AU is defined as the average distance from the Earth to the Sun, which is approximately 93,000,000 miles.

 Italian astronomer Giuseppe, was the first person to discover an asteroid in 1801.
 He also got to name the largest asteroid, Ceres.